ExpressionEngine/ExpressionEngine-User-Guide/source/security/arbitrary_code_execution.rst

 This is typically achieved by uploading a file to your server using legitimate methods like forum attachments, private messages, or channel forms.
-However, it's also possible for the attacker to execute code if you had PHP enabled in your templates and allow user input to be executed as PHP; or if an add-on somehow permitted the execution of the attacker's code.
+However, it's also possible for the attacker to execute code if you have PHP enabled in your templates and allow user input to be executed as PHP; or if an add-on somehow permitted the execution of the attacker's code.